 What are defense strategies an aggravated assault with a weapon lawyer will use to help dismiss or reduce the charges their client is facing?

 If an aggravated assault with a weapon lawyer is able to prove one of the following then their aggravated assault charges will be dismissed:

 - If their client was using nondeadly force in order to defend him or herself then the charges of aggravated assault will be dismissed

 - If the defendant had reason to believe that they were in danger, then it is possible for a veteran attorney to get the charges dismissed.
 Keep in mind that the reaction to a threat of violence has to be in proportion to the threat that was experienced

 - Not all weapons are considered to be deadly weapons.
-A quality defense attorney may be able to prove that the weapon used in the aggravated assault was not a deadly weapon
+A quality aggravated assault with a weapon lawyer may be able to prove that the weapon used in the aggravated assault was not a deadly weapon

 If an individual is found guilty for the charge of aggravated assault they are subject to the following penalties: